PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-11 10:39:56
+Last updated: 2024-04-11 10:40:30
-Random Quote: Want to know what God thinks of money?
-Take a look at who he gives it to. - Pacho Herrera
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -